 • Home health aide hours under registered-nurse supervision, paired with the skilled services above, not standalone

 All HHA services are provided under a physician's plan of care.
-The home-health-aide role inside an HHA is materially different from a non-medical caregiver inside a PSSA.
-The HHA aide works under an RN-supervised plan; the PSSA caregiver works under PSSA training rules without nurse oversight.
+The home-health-aide role inside an HHA is materially different from a non-medical caregiver inside a PSSA: the HHA aide works under an RN-supervised plan, while the PSSA caregiver works under PSSA training rules without nurse oversight.
 The job title "home health aide" is used in both settings, which is the single biggest source of confusion in this category.

 Medicare certification is separate from state license.
-A Tennessee HHA may hold a state HFC license alone (operating private-pay or TennCare-only) or may also be Medicare-certified, which adds federal Conditions of Participation under 42 CFR Part 484 on top of state rules.
+A Tennessee HHA may hold a state HFC license alone (private-pay or TennCare-only) or may also be Medicare-certified, which adds federal Conditions of Participation under 42 CFR Part 484 on top of state rules.
 Medicare-certified HHAs handle both Medicare and most TennCare home health work.
-CMS surveys for Medicare certification are conducted by HFC's survey arm under contract with CMS.

 Hospice is a third license, not the same as home health.
-End-of-life palliative care is regulated under HFC Chapter 0720-28 (in-home hospice) or 0720-23 (residential hospice), with federal Medicare hospice rules at 42 CFR Part 418.
-Home health is a restorative skilled-care benefit; hospice is a palliative end-of-life benefit with a six-month-or-less life-expectancy certification.
-They are not interchangeable, and an agency licensed for one is not automatically licensed for the other.
+End-of-life palliative care is regulated under HFC Chapter 0720-28 (in-home hospice) or 0720-23 (residential hospice).
+Home health is a restorative skilled-care benefit; hospice is a palliative end-of-life benefit.
+An agency licensed for one is not automatically licensed for the other.

 Home Care vs Home Health Costs in Tennessee

-For most Tennessee families, home health is covered by Medicare or TennCare at $0 out-of-pocket if the patient qualifies, so the cost question really only applies to non-medical home care.
+For most Tennessee families, home health is covered by Medicare or TennCare at $0 out-of-pocket if the patient qualifies, so cost really only applies to non-medical home care.

 Area Hourly range Annual at 44 hr/wk

-Source: CareScout 2025 Cost of Care Survey, with Tennessee figures synthesized from CareScout state tables and metro-level agency price-shopping.
+Source: CareScout 2025 Cost of Care Survey; Tennessee figures are synthesized from CareScout state tables and metro-level agency price-shopping.
 The 2025 report merged the older "homemaker" and "home health aide" categories into a single "non-medical caregiver" line at the $35/hr national median (a 3% increase from 2024).
-Tennessee runs about 15-25% below the national median, which translates to roughly $15,000-$25,000 per year in savings at full-time hours compared to high-cost states.
+Tennessee runs about 15-25% below that national median, roughly $15,000-$25,000 per year in savings at full-time hours versus high-cost states.

 A 2025-2026 federal labor rule worth flagging.
-On July 25, 2025, the U.S. Department of Labor issued Field Assistance Bulletin 2025-4, which suspended enforcement of the 2013 home care third-party-employer rule.
-A July 2025 DOL notice of proposed rulemaking proposed rescinding the 2013 rule entirely; the comment period closed September 2, 2025.
-As of May 2026 the final rule has not been issued.
-If finalized, the rescission would restore pre-2013 companionship and live-in exemptions for third-party home care agency employees, which could shift the labor-cost math for live-in services in Tennessee.
-This is a "watch this space" item, not settled law.
+On July 25, 2025, the U.S. Department of Labor issued Field Assistance Bulletin 2025-4, suspending enforcement of the 2013 home care third-party-employer rule, and a July 2025 proposed rule would rescind that rule entirely.
+As of mid-2026 no final rule has issued.
+If finalized, the rescission would restore pre-2013 companionship and live-in exemptions for agency employees and could shift the labor-cost math for live-in care in Tennessee.
+Treat it as a watch item, not settled law.

 A note on direct-hire.
-Hiring a caregiver through Craigslist or word-of-mouth as an independent contractor is meaningfully cheaper per hour, but the family becomes the legal employer of record, responsible for payroll tax withholding, workers' compensation insurance, and liability for any injury or theft.
-For most families, an agency arrangement is the safer default; the higher hourly rate buys legal protections and replacement-caregiver coverage.
+Hiring a caregiver directly is cheaper per hour, but the family becomes the legal employer of record, responsible for payroll tax withholding, workers' compensation, and liability for any injury or theft.
+For most families an agency is the safer default; the higher rate buys legal protections and replacement-caregiver coverage.

 How Medicare Covers Home Health

-Medicare's home health benefit is the most-misrepresented section of in-home care.
-Three things to know up front.
+Medicare's home health benefit is the most-misrepresented part of in-home care.
+Three things up front.

 1. Medicare home health is not custodial care.
 It pays only for intermittent skilled care for homebound patients.
-It does not pay for help bathing, meal prep, or companionship, that's home care, which Medicare doesn't cover at all.
+It does not pay for help bathing, meal prep, or companionship: that is home care, which Medicare does not cover at all.

 2. The cost is $0 for covered services, with no deductible and no copay.
-Durable medical equipment ordered as part of the plan of care has the standard 20% Part B coinsurance.
+Durable medical equipment ordered as part of the plan of care is paid at 80%, leaving the standard 20% Part B coinsurance.

 Medicare Home Health: The Five Eligibility Tests